-You’ve arrived in one of Australia’s oldest cities.
-Look up, there’s some serious heritage architecture going on in Launceston.
+Being one of Australia’s oldest cities, there’s some serious heritage architecture going on in Launceston.
 Be sure to look up.
-Feed your curious and visit the Queen Victoria Museum and Art Gallery for a collection they’ve been growing since 1842, then grab a blanket (from the oldest woollen mills in Australia) and have lunch with the monkeys in the park.
-Those monkeys are from Japan.
-They’re not local, but they are very much at home.
+Feed your curious and visit the Queen Victoria Museum and Art Gallery for a collection they’ve been growing since 1842, then grab a picnic blanket (from the oldest woollen mills in Australia) and have lunch with the monkeys in the park.
+The monkeys are from Japan: they’re not local, but they are very much at home.

 If you’re up for a particularly eerie evening, join a ghost tour and head down alleyways most haven’t ventured.
-The city is old and has some fascinating tales to tell.
+The city has some fascinating tales to tell.

 Sheffield and Railton

 From Lonnie (as the locals call Launceston) head towards Sheffield.
-On the way, when you get to Railton, a town known for its topiary, ask where Seven Sheds is?
+On the way, when you get to Railton, a town known for its topiary, ask where Seven Sheds is.
 They’ll have a craft brew at the ready for you.
-Try a Willie Warmer, it’s perfect for winter.
+Sip a Kentish Ale in their Hop Garden.

 Between Sheffield and Cradle Mountain you’ll pass through Gowrie Park.
 There’s a big mural on the right that shows the history of the hydro-electric scheme.
 It’s impressive.
 The road then winds down into a steep valley to cross Forth River.
 Look left to see the Cethana Dam wall.

-It’s hard not to be astounded when you see Cradle Mountain for the first time.
-You can understand why Gustav Weindorfer, a botanist and the pioneer of Cradle Mountain National Park, stood on its summit and proclaimed “this must be a national park for the people for all time.”
+It’s hard not to be astounded when seeing Cradle Mountain for the first time.
+You can understand why Gustav Weindorfer, a botanist and the pioneer of Cradle Mountain National Park, stood on its summit and proclaimed “this must be a national park for the people for all time”.
 Head to Waldheim, Gustav’s hut, and hear his story.
-There’s an enchanted walk nearby and so many wombats to meet.
-Well, we can’t promise that, but usually they’re eating with their head down so you can get quite close.
+There’s an enchanting walk nearby and so many wombats to meet.
+Well, we can’t promise that, but you’ll often see them with their heads down eating around Ronny Creek.

-Later in the day when the clouds descend, escape the elements and head for Waldheim Alpine Spa.
-There’s a sauna, a spa, and a plunge pool.
+Later in the day, escape the elements and head for Waldheim Alpine Spa.
+There’s a sauna, an outdoor hot spa, and a cold plunge pool.
 Take your pick.
 Later, the devils call.
-Join Devils@Cradle for an after-dark feeding tour at 5.30pm.
+Join Devils@Cradle for an after-dark feeding tour at 5.30 pm.
 These little carnivores put on quite a show when it’s time for a group feast.

 Tonight, head back to the lodge for a hearty meal by a fire that crackles away most of the year.
 Pick a pinot from the tasting (wine and cheese tasting at 4pm, if you made it before the devils) before retreating to your highland cabin.

-There’s Altitude Restaurant waiting for you tonight.
+Altitude Restaurant is waiting tonight.
 Order your steak seared on a 360°C volcanic stone, sealing in all the natural juices.
 After dinner, head back to Cradle Mountain Highlander Cottages.
 Tucked away, opt for the spa cabin.
 The seclusion here tends to bring out all the local wildlife.

-There’s lots to see in Zeehan.
-It might not feel the case when you drive in, but the curious will enjoy this town.
+There’s plenty to see in Zeehan.
+It might not feel the case when you drive in, but the inquisitive will enjoy this town.
 Take a look at the West Coast Heritage Museum and you’ll find an operating table from back in the day.
-It’s so slender and so petite you’ll wonder who the patients were?
+It’s so slender and petite you’ll wonder who the patients were.
 It’s one of the many curiosities that call this west coast outpost home.
 There’s lots of rocks too – the area attracts geologist’s from around the world.
 If this is your thing, the Zeehan Gem and Mineral Fair takes place 10-11 November.
 Also, be sure to check out the (glow-worm lined) spray tunnel, hidden behind the Zeehan Golf Course.

 Time for some fun.
-The locals use the sides of old washing machines to slide down Henty Dunes, but you can hop on a quad bike.
-They operate through the winter and will give you a whole new view of the coastline.
+Locals use the sides of old washing machines to slide down Henty Dunes, but you can hop on a quad bike with Strahan ATV Adventures.
+They operate year-round and give you a whole new view of the coastline.
 These dunes are BIG!

 Enjoy a Risby Cove seafood feast right down by the water and tonight stay at Wheelhouse Apartments with beautiful views over the harbour.